 Palm Beach County Public High Schools

 Palm Beach County Public High School students cannot purchase books from the FAU bookstore.
 Signed book vouchers must be taken to Booksmart.

 Palm Beach County Public High School students can obtain a book voucher from their high school guidance counselor.
 At the end of the term, the books must be returned immediately to Booksmart.

 Broward County Public High School students should take their form to the University Bookstore located on campus, in the Breezeway, behind Starbucks.

 Non-Public, Private, Charter, or Home School students must pay for textbooks.

-Unofficial transcripts are automatically mailed to the students' high school guidance counselor following the completion of fall and spring semesters.
+Unofficial transcripts are automatically mailed to the student's high school guidance counselor following the completion of the fall and spring semesters.

 Some schools require an official transcript.
 Check with the guidance counselor regarding the school’s policy.

 If an official transcript is needed, click on the link below and follow the instructions.
 Questions regarding ordering transcripts may be referred to the Registrar’s Office at 561-297-3056.